-o.68 Refereeing at World Championships is carried out by referees chosen by the Executive Committee of the FIE at the proposal of the Refereeing Committee.
-Referees' travel and board and lodging costs are paid by the FIE.
+o.66 Refereeing at World Championships is carried out by referees chosen by the Executive Committee of the FIE at the proposal of the Refereeing Committee.
+Referees' travel and board and lodging costs are paid by the organizing committee, who in return will receive all the entry fees.
+Referees must attend the refereeing meeting that takes place the day before the World Championships.